dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 - You can embed the driver into your application stack as needed, and you can use dbt Labs' [example project](https://github.com/dbt-labs/example-semantic-layer-clients) for reference.
 - If you’re a partner or user building a homegrown application, you’ll need to install an AWS root CA to the Java Trust [documentation](https://www.amazontrust.com/repository/) (specific to Java and JDBC call).

-Partners of dbt Labs can use the JDBC API to build integrations in their tools with the dbt Semantic Layer
+dbt Labs partners can use the JDBC API to build integrations in their tools with the dbt Semantic Layer

 ## Using the JDBC API